300 Below Staff

 Prescott Paulin handles international research and joint venture management for 300 Below.
 Paulin serves as the primary technical writer for 300 Below in addition to managing online marketing initiatives, business development processes, technical sales support systems, and cloud-based software for 300 Below’s various divisions.

-Prescott served as a US Marine Corps Officer before joining Battelle as an emergency preparedness coordinator for Washington Headquarters Services and the Pentagon Force Protection Agency.
-Beyond training Pentagon Police Officers in Chemical and Biological Weapon Protection at the Federal Law Enforcement Training Center, Paulin created multiple internal research and development projects.
-Social intelligence filtration aimed at serving combatant commanders overseas evolved into a flash mob prevention project targeted at the Department of Homeland Security as well as local law enforcement agencies.
-Paulin then applied his skillset of identifying patterns among seemingly disconnected pieces of information to the autonomous undersea vehicle markets, eventually transferring to launch the Defense Innovation Network.
+Prescott served as a US Marine Corps Officer before joining Battelle as an emergency preparedness coordinator for Washington Headquarters Services and the Pentagon Force Protection Agency, training Pentagon Police Officers in Chemical and Biological Weapon Protection at the Federal Law Enforcement Training Center.

 This led to studying geopolitics inside Laos, Thailand, Malaysia, Singapore, South Korea, Hong Kong and the Philippines.
-Interrupting his travel in Asia, Paulin returned to the Washington, DC area to launch POLITICO’s Pro Defense coverage before returning home to Central Illinois, and also worked previously with Meltwater News in San Francisco, CA.
+Paulin returned to Washington, DC area to launch POLITICO Pro’s Defense coverage before returning home to Central Illinois, and also worked previously with Meltwater News in San Francisco, CA.

 Prescott earned his Bachelor of Science Degree in Business Administration from Babson College with a focus on entrepreneurship and leadership.
 Paulin was the top scoring rifle expert in his training company of 300 Marine Corps Officers at Quantico.